Skip the main content if you do not want to read it as the next section.

 Public Health England Salt targets 2017: Progress report

 Salt targets 2017: Progress report A report on the food industry's progress towards meeting the 2017 salt targets

 At long last Public Health England (PHE) have released an analysis of progress made towards the 2017 salt reduction targets, which should have been released a year ago.
-The report shows a very poor response from the food industry, both manufacturers and, particularly, the out of home sector.
+The report shows a very poor response from the food industry – both from manufacturers and, particularly, the out of home sector.

 You can download the full report and press release from Public Health England below.

-Professor Graham MacGregor, Chairman of Blood Pressure UK and the salt reduction charity Action on Salt says “Such poor progress in PHE’s attempt to reduce salt intake is a national tragedy.
-This report confirms what we know already – that voluntary targets need comprehensive monitoring and guidance but this has been completely lacking from PHE.
-As a result, thousands of unnecessary strokes and heart attacks have occurred and billions of pounds wasted by the NHS and tragically more than 4000 premature deaths per year have occurred.”
+Professor Graham MacGregor, Chairman of Blood Pressure UK and the salt reduction charity Action on Salt says “Such poor progress in the food industry’s attempt to reduce salt intake is a national tragedy.
+This report confirms what we know already – that voluntary targets need comprehensive monitoring and guidance, but this has been completely insufficient to date.
+As a result, thousands of unnecessary strokes and heart attacks have occurred and billions of pounds wasted by the NHS and tragically more than 4,000 premature deaths per year have occurred.”

 The story had a huge amount of media coverage, putting the unhealthy levels of salt added to our food in the spotlight.